duaamit/MockPriceAggregator-on-Layer2-using-zkysync/MockPriceAggregator/priceaggregator/README.md

 # L2 Counter project

-This folder contains the hardhat project for the `Counter` L2 smart contract.
-It also contains scripts that are used to display the value of the counter as well as to call the governance to increment the counter's value from L1.
+This folder contains the hardhat project for the `priceAggregator` L2 smart contract.
+It also contains scripts that are used to display the value of the current price as well as to call the governance to update the current price from L1.

 ## Structure

-- `contracts/Counter.sol` contains the code of the counter smart contract.
+- `contracts/priceAggregator.sol` contains the code of the priceAggregator smart contract.
-- `deploy/counter.ts` contains the script for deploying the counter smart contract on L2.
+- `deploy/priceAggregator.ts` contains the script for deploying the priceAggregator smart contract on L2.
-- `scripts/counter.json` contains the ABI of the counter smart contract.
+- `scripts/priceAggregator.json` contains the ABI of the priceAggregator smart contract.
 - `scripts/governance.json` contains the ABI of the L1 governance smart contract.
-- `scripts/display-counter.ts` contains the code for displaying the counter's value.
+- `scripts/display-value.ts` contains the code for displaying the current price.
-- `scripts/increment-counter.ts` contains the code for incrementing the counter
+- `scripts/call-latestPrice.ts` contains the code for updating the current price.

 ## Usage